Ich73/GamePatcher/README.md

 ## Using Game Patcher
 You can download the newest version as an executable from the [Release Page](https://github.com/Ich73/GamePatcher/releases/latest).
-Copy `GamePatcher.exe` to the directory containing the dumped CIA or 3DS file of your game and the patches as a zip archive and run it.
+Extract the archive and copy `GamePatcher.exe` to the directory containing the dumped CIA or 3DS file of your game and the patches as a zip archive and run it.

 It supports regular CIAs, update CIAs and 3DS files and tries to automatically determine which `.zip` patches should be used to patch which `.cia` and `.3ds` games.
 The required tools are downloaded automatically.